Medical Malpractice Lawyer

 It is also important to note that medical malpractice claims are typically required to be filed soon after an injury or harm occurs because of the deadlines set by each state, known as the statute of limitations, which could bar a claim if not met.

-WHEN CAN I SUE A HOSPITAL OR ANOTHER MEDICAL FACILITY IN DC FOR AN INJURY?
+WHEN CAN I SUE A HOSPITAL OR ANOTHER MEDICAL FACILITY IN WASHINGTON D.C.
+FOR AN INJURY?

 A hospital or other medical establishment can be sued for a patient’s injury under certain circumstances.
 The main question is whether the negligent doctor or other medical professional was an employee of the hospital or other medical establishment at the time of the negligence and injury.